 Use Cases: Where Each Technology Belongs

 The two technologies occasionally overlap.
 Some travelers attach both an AirTag (for live location) and an RFID-embedded luggage tag (for airline baggage handling systems) to the same suitcase.
-Airlines already use RFID in baggage sorting at major airports like those implementing IATA's Resolution 753.
-The AirTag gives you personal visibility.
-The RFID tag keeps the airline's system running.
+Airlines already use RFID in baggage sorting at major airports like those implementing IATA’s Resolution 753 — the AirTag gives you personal visibility, while the RFID tag keeps the airline’s system running.

 AirTag vs NFC: A Common Mix-Up

 People often confuse RFID with NFC, and NFC with AirTag.
 Here is the distinction.
 NFC (Near Field Communication) is a subset of RFID that operates at 13.56 MHz with a range of about 2 inches.
-It is the technology behind contactless payments, transit cards, and smart labels like Dynotag.
+It’s the technology behind contactless payments, transit cards, and smart labels like Dynotag.

 So when someone asks whether AirTag “uses RFID,” the accurate answer is: it contains an NFC chip (which is a type of RFID), but its core tracking mechanism is Bluetooth, not RFID in the way most people mean the term.